 Printed for John Hearne by J.F.
 Dove, London, 1824.

-This page was designed by Benjamin Panciera in 2000, and was last updated in February, 2010.
-For information about the collection contact Marina Smyth.
+This page was designed by Benjamin Panciera in 2000, and was last updated in May, 2014.
+For information about the collection, please contact Julia Schneider.